craigyjp/Jupiter-8-Editor-Assigner/README.md

 # Things to do

-* Implement the hold sections
+* Add the MIDI clock and external clock
-* Add the arpeggiator
+* Add the performances
+* Build the mixer section and DAC control.